binaryphile/binaryphile.github.io/_posts/2018-09-17-approach-bash-like-a-developer-part-22.5-naming-and-namespaces.md

 the most part, the space is yours.

 With bash, however, it starts with any defined environment variables.
-Any user can define whatever variables they want.
+Any login user can define whatever variables they want in their environment.
 Many packages intended for interactive use at the command line create environment variables that no other program cares about, but every program still receives.
 The more environment variables that are defined, the more that are inherited, and it can turn into a big heap of random names.

 If you were to reuse one of those names in your program, you would inadvertently export your value for the variable.
 That's because when